-CHAPTER 6: SECRETS & INTRIGUE
+6. SECRETS & INTRIGUE Fiction: Drums

-DRUMS

-Dinnai Eckert glared into the black of the tunnel beyond and saw nothing more than rocks.
-He licks his lips and crawls further, hoping that the guide'srumor monger's information is good, that he had been sold a true map and-even had the dealer been honest-that the quakes haven't shifted the passageway enough to twist the instructions into falsehoods.

-Up ahead he hears drums.
-That's promising.
+Dinnai Eckert glared into the black of the tunnel beyond, seeing nothing more than rocks.
+He licked his lips and crawled further.
+He hoped the guide's information was good, that he had been sold a true map and -even had the dealer been honest- that the quakes hadn't shifted the passageway enough to twist such instructions to falsehood.
+Up ahead, he heard drums.
+That was promising.